 On land rezoned Capital City 1 by former planning minister Matthew Guy in 2012 – it could make way for a c12-storey project.

-Last September, hotelier Oakwood, a subsidiary of Singapore’s Mapletree Investments, leased part of a 40-storey complex earmarked for construction at nearby 202 Normanby Street.
+Last September, hotelier Oakwood, a subsidiary of Singapore’s Mapletree Investments, leased part of a 40-floor complex earmarked for construction at nearby 202 Normanby St.

-Three months earlier we reported that Capital Alliance appointed Crema Group to start building a 40-level mixed use complex at 240 Normanby Street, part of which will be occupied as a hotel operated by AC Marriott.
+Three months earlier Capital Alliance appointed Crema Group to start building a 40-storey mixed use complex at 240 Normanby St, part of which will be occupied as a hotel operated by AC Marriott.

-Dixon Kestles director Simon Regan is representing Stowe Australia.
+Dixon Kestles director Simon Regan is representing the Stowe Australia directors.

 But developers might find competition

-Land bankers, investors and owner occupiers are also expected to show an interest in 67-69 Buckhurst Street, which is configured with 1800 sqm of office and warehouse space over two levels.
+Land bankers, investors and owner occupiers are also expected to show an interest in 67-69 Buckhurst St, which is configured with 1800 sqm of office and warehouse space over two levels.

-South Melbourne, along with Cremorne and Collingwood, commands some of the highest asking office rents outside of the CBD – more than $500 per sqm, per annum, for Prime-grade stock.
+South Melbourne, along with Cremorne and Collingwood, commands some of the highest asking commercial rents outside of the CBD – more than $500 per sqm, per annum, for Prime-grade stock (story continues below).

 This office has historically attracted successful corporate occupiers

-Perhaps the highest profile, the agent said, was AWA (the acronym for Amalgamated Wireless Australasia), which developed defence electronics such as antisubmarine technology.
+Perhaps the highest profile, the agent added, was AWA (the acronym for Amalgamated Wireless Australasia), which developed defence electronics such as antisubmarine technology.

-Last October it bought an office in the neighbouring suburb of Port Melbourne, to occupy after Buckhurst Street.
+Last October its owners bought an office in the neighbouring suburb of Port Melbourne to occupy after Buckhurst St.

-Mr Regan is also representing the owner to lease the South Melbourne building.
+In case a buyer can’t be found for South Melbourne, Mr Regan is also representing the owner to lease it.